berenslab/MorphoPy/README.md

 In the following, all commands written in boxes need to be entered into your terminal.
 ### Software Requirements
 #### Mac:
+You need python with pip installed and graphviz wich can be downloaded with MacPorts
+ - python 3
+ - pip 3
+ - graphviz-devel

 #### Linux:
 Debian/Ubuntu packages: